-The Framework calls for engaging students in the practices of writing explanations, making oral arguments, and communicating science findings.
+The Framework calls for engaging students in the practices of writing explanations, making oral arguments, reading science texts, and communicating science findings.
 Teachers who engage in Framework-aligned instruction help students learn how to read complex content-rich texts; construct evidence-based explanations orally and in writing; evaluate and critique the reasoning of peers; and engage in argumentation.